 The picture below includes descriptors that will help you to understand the skills needed to operate in linguistically and culturally diverse communities.

 Me and the world

-- identify and understand your own starting points for internationalism
+- to identify and understand your own starting points for internationalism

-- identify and understand different forms of internationalism
+- to identify and understand different forms of internationalism

-- find ways and opportunities to use your language skills as tools for cooperation and influence in global communities
+- to find ways and opportunities to use your language skills as tools of cooperation and influence in global communities

 - to understand the importance of global cooperation in building a sustainable future and promoting democracy, and to find opportunities for such cooperation.